Skip to content

 We will be working in partnership with groups such as Medway Swale Estuary Partnership, Mid-Kent Astronomical Society, Kent Moth Group, Plantlife and Medway Council, to deliver a range of events which will illuminate the need for Dark Skies.
 Events will include bat watching, moth identification and ‘reveal’ walks using 60W 365nm UV torches.
 We will also be measuring glow at various places using Unihedron SQM-L Sky Quality Meters.

-Watch this space for upcoming downloadable content and check out the projects upcoming events on our Events Page, via our e-newsletter or via our social media platforms.
-If you would like to volunteer to assist in any of the events and activities, please email info@cprekent.org.uk
+Check out the projects upcoming events on our Events Page, via our e-newsletter or via our social media platforms.
+If you would like to volunteer to assist in any of the events and/or would like to be added to the newsletter mailing list, please email info@cprekent.org.uk